THE CATHOLIC CHURCH AND THE BIBLE

 The word "Bible" comes from the Latin and Greek word "biblia;" the plural of "biblion" which means book.
-This word comes from the city of Byblos where papyrus was produced to make scrolls and later codices from which our modern books developed.
+The name comes from the city of Byblos where papyrus was produced to make scrolls and later codices from which our modern books developed.

 The Bible is divided into two major sections or books: the books of the Old Testament and the books of the New Testament.
 The word "testament" (Latin = testamentus, Greek diatheke, and Hebrew = berit) means "covenant" or oath.
-According to Sacred Scripture Moses wrote the first 5 books of the Old Covenant.
+Moses wrote the first 5 books of the Old Covenant.
 He began writing these books at Mt.
-Sinai (Exodus 24:7).
+Sinai (Ex.
+24:7).
 As time went by other men, divinely inspired by God, added to the books of the Old Covenant.
-In addition to the Pentateuch (first 5 books by Moses) other Holy Spirit inspired texts were added which include the books of the Prophets and the Writings (poetry and wisdom texts).
+In addition to the Pentateuch (first 5 books by Moses) were added the books of the Prophets and the Writings (poetry and wisdom texts).
 No official list of holy books was set until Ezra set the canon of the Old Covenant books circa 444 BC (some scholars date 425BC others 458BC).
-After Ezra first set the canon of the Old Covenant with the return of the Children of Israel after the rebuilding of the second Temple, other books continued to be added to the collection of documents which were considered by the Old Covenant people to be Sacred Scripture: 1 & 2 Maccabees, Tobit, etc. Some were written in Hebrew, some in Aramaic and others in the Greek language which became the international language after the conquests of Alexander the Great in 332BC (Alexander died 323BC).
+After Ezra set the text of the Old Covenant with the return of the Children of Israel after the rebuilding of the second Temple, other books were added to the Sacred Scripture: 1 & 2 Maccabees, Tobit, etc. Some were written in Hebrew, some in Aramaic and others in the Greek language which became the international language after the conquests of Alexander the Great in 332BC (Alexander died 323BC).

 The problem continued as the debate increased over books like the Epistles of St. James and St. Jude, 2 Peter and 2 and 3 John.
-Some bishops accepted them as sacred Scripture, inspired by the Holy Spirit, but others while accepting them as works of genuine value for study, did not believe them to be "God breathed" and therefore not eligible for inclusion into the canon of sacred texts.
+Some bishops accepted them as sacred Scripture, inspired by the Holy Spirit, but others while accepting them as works of genuine value for study but did not believe them to be "God breathed" and therefore not eligible for inclusion into the canon of sacred texts.
 Just as the Church was working to address these issues another great persecution under the Emperor Diocletian broke out in 303AD.
-Diocletian saw Christianity as the one single greatest treat to the continuation Roman Empire and decided to wage a war to exterminate Christianity.
+Diocletian saw Christianity as the one single greatest treat to the continuation Roman Empire and decided to wage a war to stamp out Christianity.
 Assuming that anybody who founded a new religion spread that religion most effectively through the written word, Diocletian ordered that all the books of the Christians that could be found must be destroyed.
-He used torture and the execution of priests and of the faithful to find and destroy the works of faith produced by the early Church.
-He was ruthless and he was driven, but thanks be to God, he was not successful.
+He used torture and the execution of priests and the faithful to find and destroy the works of faith produced by the early Church.
+He was ruthless but he was not successful.

 While the Hebrew Bible was divided into books and sometimes into verses for readings in the Synagogue before the Christian era, it was Stephen Langton (circa 1228) who had been a professor of Biblical studies in Paris before he became the great Archbishop of Canterbury who gave us the modern divisions and numbered chapters.
 (Langton is also believed to be the principal author of the Magna Charta 1215).
 Others over the years would improve upon Langton's system but he deserves the credit.
-For over a thousand years these 73 books of the Old and New Testament, the Christian Bible, were the accepted books until the apostate Catholic priest Martin Luther broke away from the Catholic Church and founded the Lutherans.
-Like Marcion before him, Luther had decided that only he and Paul really understood Jesus and, like Marcion, he often thought that he knew better than Paul.
-Luther, not considered to be a gifted Latin scholar, translated the Bible himself, altering it substantially to suit his own views on theology.
+For over a thousand years these 73 books of the Old and New Testament which form the Catholic Bible, were the accepted books until the Catholic priest Martin Luther broke away from the Catholic Church and founded the Lutherans.
+Like Marcion before him, Luther had decided that only he and Paul really understood Jesus and like Marcion, he often thought that he knew better than Paul.
+Luther translated the Bible himself, altering it substantially to suit his own views on theology.
 He published his Bible in 1523 and 1534.
-The Council of Trent in 1546, prompted by this heresy, gathered together in a world-wide council to define and clarify to the world what was sacred Scripture and the doctrine of the Body of Christ and what was not.
-As time went on, however, other groups separated from Lutheranism to form other churches which published their own versions of the Bible, altering sacred Scripture to suit their individual doctrines and dropping the 7 books that came between Ezra's canon and the 1st century AD.
-Even Luther didn't dare to so blatantly dismiss those books.
-He simply placed those books between the Old and New Testaments and called them the "Apocrypha," which means hidden in Greek.
-Catholics call them Deuterocanonical or "second canon"'the sacred Scripture added after Ezra set the Old Testament canon in the 5th century BC, just like the book of Deuteronomy is the "second" book of laws, these books are the "second" set of inspired texts after the canon of Ezra [see CCC# 120-141].
+The Council of Trent in 1546, prompted by this heresy, gathered together in a world-wide council to define and clarify to the world what was sacred Scripture and the doctrine of the Body of Christ and what wasn't.
+As time went on, however, other Protestant Churches published their own Bible versions, altering sacred Scripture to suit their beliefs and following Jewish scholars of the Middle Ages who reset their Hebrew Testament canon by dropping the 7 books and parts of the books Daniel and Esther which were either written between Ezra's canon and the 1st century or which had not been written in Hebrew.
+Even Luther didn't dare do that.
+He simply placed those books between the Old and New Testaments and called them the "Apocrypha," which means hidden.
+We call them Deuterocanonical or second canon: the sacred scripture added after Ezra set the Old Testament canon in the 5th century BC, just as the book of Deuteronomy is the "second" book of laws of Moses.

 Michal Hunt, Copyright © 1998, revised 2005 Agape Bible Study.
 Permissions All Rights Reserved.